lxylxy123456/uberxmhf/bug_087/README.md

 virtual NMIs = 0, Blocking by NMI = 1.
 Then let L2 halt using HLT and send only NMIs to L2.
 KVM shows that L2 will be interrupted by NMI.
 However, Bochs shows that L2 will never be interrupted.
+* Note: later, it looks like L2 NMI handler is not raised, but CPU resumes from HLT instruction.

 I am worried that KVM cannot be relied on for this purpose.
 Bochs should be used instead.
 Should run Bochs on newer machines to make it fast.

+Then when writing `lhv-dev 8c235cd81`, I realized that QEMU does not raise any interrupt handler.
+Instead, it just resumes the HLT handler.
+So to workaround this QEMU problem, we can simply make HLT a conditional loop.
+See `lhv-dev 8fd86d991`.